 2. Care, Custody, and Control Coverage

 One of the first and most important services professional organizers provide is coaching and teaching clients how to make their own final decisions to keep, sell, give away, or throw away items.
 During that process, it’s not unusual for you to handle your clients’ goods.
-Make sure that your property damage coverage is properly endorsed to protect yourself in the event you damage a client’s goods while handling them.
+Ensure that your property damage coverage is properly endorsed to protect yourself if you damage a client’s goods while handling them.

 3. Professional Errors and Omissions Liability Protection

 Errors and Omissions Liability Protection covers you if you are sued by a client who blames you for a financial loss that they feel they’ve incurred.
-This loss could be due to something you may have done (an error), or something you should have done, but didn’t (an omission).
-This type of insurance also protects you from clients who make decisions on their own (based on counseling advice that you gave) and then blame you when they are not happy with the decision or outcome.
+This loss could be due to something you may have done (an error) or something you should have done but didn’t (an omission).
+This type of insurance also protects you from clients who decide on their own (based on counseling advice that you gave) and then blame you when they are not happy with the decision or outcome.